commcheck396/ANTIEPIC.INC/report/part2Draft.md

 7. **Jaccard Similarity Between User A and Other Users Who Recommended Game B**
    - **Description:** The similarity between User A and other users who have recommended Game B, measured using Jaccard similarity.
    - **Hypothesis:** Users who exhibit similar preferences to those who recommend Game B are more likely to recommend it, as shared interests often lead to similar recommendations.

+---

+### Task Description

+In this task, we aim to predict the positive review rate for a given game using a trained model.
+However, we encountered several challenges during the process:

+- **Information Leakage:** If we directly use the previously trained model to make predictions, there is a risk of information leakage.
+This occurs when the training data includes information about the game we are trying to predict, leading to inaccurate prediction results.
+- **Sparse Data for Some Games:** For certain games, the number of available samples is very small (e.g., only one review), which makes it difficult to predict their positive review rate with confidence.

+### Solution Approach

+To address these issues, we implemented the following steps:

+1. **Avoiding Information Leakage:**
+   We first randomly select the games for which we need to predict the positive review rate.
+To ensure that no data related to these games is included in the training set, we remove any information related to the selected games from the training data.
+This process helps prevent information leakage, ensuring more accurate predictions.

+2. **Handling Games with Few Reviews:**
+   We discard games with very few reviews (e.g., only one review) from our prediction process.
+This avoids the problem of unreliable predictions due to insufficient data.

+### Process

+The process follows these steps:

+1. Randomly select the game for which we want to predict the positive review rate.
+2. Identify the users who have reviewed the selected game.
+3. Use the trained model to predict whether these users would leave a positive review for the game.
+4. Calculate the predicted positive review rate based on these user predictions.
+5. Compare the predicted positive review rate with the actual review rate to calculate the Mean Absolute Error (MAE).